Wurzweiler School of Social Work

-The Silvia and Irwin Leiferman Center for Professional Training in the Care of the Elderly provides opportunities in gerontology education at the master’s and doctoral levels.
+Ranked by U.S. News and World Report among the top 100 Best Schools for Social Work in 2025, the Wurzweiler School also offers a fully online Master of Social Work program.
+Students have the option to focus their studies on Gerontology and Palliative Care Embedded Certification or the Credentialed Alcohol and Substance Abuse Counselor (CASAC) path.

+History

 The Wurzweiler School was founded to serve the needs of Jewish communal agencies for well-educated social workers.
 Through the recent years of its existence, this emphasis has been diluted.
-In its initial years, the Wurzeweiler School was known for the high quality manifested in all aspects of its operation.
 This led to its involvement in starting schools of social work at Bar Ilan University in Israel and in Lusaka, Northern Rhodesia (now Zambia).

+As of 2021, the dean is Danielle Wozniak with Jay Sweifach serving as Associate Dean & Director of the PhD Program.
+Previous deans of school were Sheldon Gelman and Carmen Ortiz Hendricks.